jfcloutier/karma_system/ontology.md

 The working ontology of the Karma project is processual/relational in kind and deflationary in intent.
 It allows for basal (minimalist) agency in both living and artificial systems.

-I take it as self-evident that a mortal agent must be sentient (be aware) to adapt and survive.
-I am also of the opinion that this alone is not sufficient and that some degree of consciousness (being aware of being aware) is additionally required for any living being to survive.
-It remains to be seen -but would not be all that surprising- if this were also true of mortal, *artificial* agents.
+I take it as self-evident that a mortal agent must be sentient (aware) to adapt and survive.
+I am also of the opinion that this alone is not sufficient and that some degree of consciousness (being aware of being aware) is additionally required for a living being, however simple, to survive.
+It remains to be seen -but would not be all that surprising- if this were also the case for *artificial* mortal agents.

 ## Being